-Abdominal pain is one of the most common reasons for a parent to bring his or her child to medical attention.
+- Abdominal pain is one of the most common reasons for a parent to bring his or her child to medical attention.

-- Possible causes for a child's abdominal pain range from trivial to life-threatening, with little difference in the child's complaints.
+- Possible causes for a child's stomach pain range from trivial to life-threatening, with little difference in the child's complaints.

 - Fortunately, abdominal pain in a child usually improves quickly.

 - Each parent or caregiver faces the difficulty of deciding whether a complaint needs emergency care or not.